carlfelix-be/LongTermCareAndHealth/README.md

 The Appendix contains: Stata do-file documentation

+consiting out of:

-consiting out of    MainMethode.do  : dofile to initiate run
+                    MainMethode.do  : dofile to initiate run

                     Workspace.zip   : folder containing data and subsequent do-files